3 True Facts About Hallelujah That’ll Change Your Praise

 Are you convinced?

-If you are not convinced, I encourage you to ask your Pastor to show you Scriptures that prove Hallelujah is praise and/or the highest praise.
-Or search the Scriptures to see if you can find anything that supports your belief!
+If you are not convinced, I encourage you to ask your Pastor to show you scriptures that prove Hallelujah is praise and/or the highest praise.
+Or search the scriptures to see if you can find anything that supports your belief!

 Coverdale was the first English-translated bible to use the word “hallelujah” (halleluya) in the Psalms.
 The Geneva Bible (link to the 1599 edition) translators were the first to use “Halleluyah” in Revelation 19:1, 3-4, and 6.

-Related studies/lessons/snacks for further Spiritual growth:
+Related studies, lessons, and snacks for further spiritual growth:

-See what is available on the Sound Truth Ministry website.
+See the latest on the Sound Truth Ministry website.

 NOTE: “Alleluia,” without the initial “H,” is a misspelling. (from Vine’s Expository Dictionary of Biblical Words)